wp-plugins/membership/readme.txt

-=== Membership2 ===
+=== Membership 2 ===
 Contributors: WPMUDEV
-Tags: Membership, Subscription, Registration, Content Protection, Control Access, Paid Membership, Pay Wall, Paying Users, Restrict Content, WordPress Membership, Multisite Membership, WPMU DEV
+Tags: Membership, Membership 2, Subscription, Registration, Content Protection, Control Access, Paid Membership, Pay Wall, Paying Users, Restrict Content, WordPress Membership, Multisite Membership, WPMU DEV
 Requires at least: 3.7
 Tested up to: 4.2.2
 Stable tag: 4.0.0.0

-Membership2 transforms your WordPress website into a fully functional membership site.
+Membership 2 transforms your WordPress website into a fully functional membership site.

 == Description ==

 <strong>Harder, Better, Stronger, Faster</strong><br />
-The best membership plugin for WordPress just got even better – meet Membership2.
+The best membership plugin for WordPress just got even better – meet Membership 2.
 We completely rewrote Membership from the ground up to create a completely new, faster, more intuitive membership system.

 Transform WordPress into a fully functional membership site.
 Provide access to downloads, online content, videos, forums, support and more through a flexible membership system.
 It’s simpler to use and more flexible than ever.

 <strong>Simpler, More Powerful Controls</strong><br />
-With Membership2 there’s no guesswork and no messing around with confusing settings.
+With Membership 2 there’s no guesswork and no messing around with confusing settings.
 Our setup wizard will guide you through configuring your membership site for the best results.

 Choose one from one of four base membership options, then configure the perfect system to fit your site’s goals.